 Why does WeChat matter for B2B marketing?

 As a matter of fact, even though WeChat is one of the most used social media in the world, not everyone is aware of WeChat’s potential with its rich and vast ecosystem.
 By using WeChat, even the smallest international companies can build a strong and healthy basis for growth in China.
-WeChat is a place to nurture the leads and contact you gathered on others channels.
+WeChat is a place to nurture the leads and contact you gathered on other channels.

 Read: Wechat for B2B Marketing

 As a social media platform, WeChat offers many ways for brands to interact with users.
-Its Mini Programs gives companies and organizations the opportunity to establish an organic presence on the app without requiring downloads or signups, but also to create Wechat brochures for company listing or intro, CRM to manage subscription, and so on.
+Its Mini Programs gives companies and organizations the opportunity to establish an organic presence on the app without requiring downloads or signups, but also to create WeChat brochures for company listing or intro, CRM to manage subscriptions, and so on.